waynodiablo/Oystercard/yelpv1.md

 ```

 (RailsGuides has lots of information on the [different validations](http://guides.rubyonrails.org/active_record_validations.html) that are available to you.)

+Lets also make sure that the rating cannot be more than 5.

 Your tests should now all be passing.